drufball/yosai/_drafts/flaws.md

 Denri hadn't willfully thought about those days for years.
 She didn't really want to relive them.
 But maybe telling someone might help her process the fear she'd been dealing with.
 "When I was your age, I lived with my mom and dad on a boat."

 "Really?
 Did you go out to sea?
 What was it like?"
+All the context of the discussion fled Aki's mind in her excitement.

 Denri chuckled.
-"Slow down.
-One question at a time.
+"One question at a time.
 Yes, we went out to sea.
 We worked on a trading vessel that moved goods up and down the eastern coast.
 We stayed pretty close to shore, though, so it probably wasn't as grand as you're thinking."

 "But you must have had _some_ adventures!
 Did you see any sea monsters?"